crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 a *trust proof* for your `CrevId` (even with `trust: none` settings), your *proof repository* is not easily discoverable.

-You can ask other people to include them in their *WoT* by publishing a blog-post, sending a tweet, sending message on [`crev's` gitter channel](https://gitter.im/dpc/crev) or adding it to the [official bootstrapping wiki-page list of crev *proof repositories*](https://github.com/crev-dev/cargo-crev/wiki/List-of-Proof-Repositories)
+You can ask other people to include your `CrevID` in their *WoT* by publishing a blog-post, sending a tweet, sending message on
+[`crev's` gitter channel](https://gitter.im/dpc/crev) or adding it to the [official bootstrapping wiki-page list of crev *proof repositories*](https://github.com/crev-dev/cargo-crev/wiki/List-of-Proof-Repositories)